 The Revenue’s ability to recover unpaid taxes from individuals still in employment will be strengthened by the bill, which allows it to issue a notice of attachment to the individual’s employer.

-This will require that the employer deduct from the employee’s salary amounts specified by the Revenue.
+This will require that the employer deducts from the employee’s salary amounts specified by the Revenue.
 The bill also proposes a new provision to deal with the confidentiality of taxpayer information.

 This provides for penalties of up to €10,000 to be imposed on Revenue officials guilty of unlawful disclosure of information.
 It also sets out the circumstances under which the Revenue may legitimately provide information to third parties.

-The date for payment of preliminary income tax has been brought forward by a month, from October 31 to September 30.
+The income tax deadline for self-employed for payment has been brought forward by a month, from October 31 to September 30.

-These changes, primarily intended to accelerate the receipt of income tax payments by the exchequer, will introduce further complexity into a system which many taxpayers already find difficult to comprehend.
+These changes, primarily intended to accelerate the receipt of income tax payments by the exchequer, will introduce further complexity into a system that many taxpayers already find difficult to comprehend.

 In the first year of operation (2011), a taxpayer with income tax and capital gains liabilities could have as many as five different dates for filing returns, meeting their tax liabilities and paying pension contributions.

-None of this is likely to enhance the smooth operation of the self assessment system, which has been tinkered with to such an extent in recent years that it now bears little resemblance to the ‘pay and file’ system initially intended.
+None of this is likely to enhance the smooth operation of the self-assessment tax return system in Ireland, which has been tinkered with to such an extent in recent years that it now bears little resemblance to the ‘pay and file’ system initially intended.

 Although the period allowed for filing and payment is relatively long compared to similar systems in other jurisdictions, the Irish system’s complexity – its multiple deadlines and inconsistencies between return filing and payment dates for different taxes – makes it difficult for many to understand.